okfde/2013.archiv.codefor.de/_stories/3magdego.md

 ---
 layout: story
-color: red #one of: red, blue, green, cyan
+color: green #one of: red, blue, green, cyan
-pattern: 2 #one of: 1, 2, 3, 4
+pattern: 4 #one of: 1, 2, 3, 4
 og-image: /assets/stories/magdego-hero.jpg # used for facebook & twitter card